awronski/allegro-server/README.md

 java library

 # What's new?
+- Version 2.4 supports changing of price for the ongoing auctions even with offers
-Version 2.0 support multi users.
+- Version 2.0 support multi users.

 # What does it do?
 It synchronize data with allegro including: